probe-lab/thunderdome/ironbar/README.md

 It can use an existing published image as the base or build one from a git repository using the head of the repo, a specific commit, a tag or a branch.

 Specify the tag used for the created image using `--tag`.
-All tags are prefixed by `thunderdome:` so using `--tag=kubo-test` will result in an image named `thunderdome:kubo-test`.
+All image names are prefixed by `thunderdome:` so using `--tag=kubo-test` will result in an image named `thunderdome:kubo-test`.

 The following options control the origin of the base image: